mulesoft-labs/raml-for-jax-rs/javac.md

 build it locally by following these steps:

 1. Go to the project root folder.
-2. `cd com.mulesoft.JAX-RS.raml.generator`
+2. `cd com.mulesoft.jaxrs.raml.generator`
 3. `mvn clean package install`
-4. `cd ../com.mulesoft.JAX-RS.raml.generator.annotations`
+4. `cd ../com.mulesoft.jaxrs.raml.generator.annotations`
-5. `cd ../com.mulesoft.JAX-RS.raml.generator.annotations/target`
+5. `cd ../com.mulesoft.jaxrs.raml.generator.annotations/target`
-6. Inside this folder, you will find the generated jar (`com.mulesoft.JAX-RS.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`).
+6. Inside this folder, you will find the generated jar (`com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`).

 This jar file (downloaded or built yourself) contains all that you need to run JAX-RS-to-RAML as a javac plugin.